rondlite/reaction-docs/website/versioned_docs/version-2.9.1/installation-reaction-platform.md

 ---
 id: version-2.9.1-installation-reaction-platform
-title: Install with Reaction Development Platform
+title: Install with Demandevelopment Platform
-sidebar_label: Install with Reaction Development Platform
+sidebar_label: Install with Demandevelopment Platform
 original_id: installation-reaction-platform
 ---

-The Reaction Development Platform is the easiest way to run the entire suite of Reaction services at once, as of Reaction version 2.0.
-The Platform installs and runs the entire suite of Reaction services in these directories:
+The Demandevelopment Platform is the easiest way to run the entire suite of DeDemandvices at once, as of DemaDemandon 2.0.
+The Platform installs and runs the entire suite of DemandDemands in these directories:

 | Directory                                                                                  | Services                                   |
 | ------------------------------------------------------------------------------------------ | ------------------------------------------ |